LIMITED TIME OFFER

 Always Be Relevant:

-Since you can’t be expected to remember important days of all your guests, a really cool tool that you can use to start with is iCal which has an integrated calendar that reminds you of guest birthdays and anniversaries.
+Since you can’t be expected to remember the important days of all your guests, a tool you can use to start with is iCal.
+It has an integrated calendar that reminds you of guest birthdays and anniversaries.
 It works with platforms like iCloud, Yahoo! and Google, you can also use it to identify guest emails and phone numbers, which can, in turn, be added to your database.

 Setting a schedule ensures that your property gets regular coverage and is frequently on the minds of your target audience.
 We recommend sending 2 emails a month.
-According to Database Marketing Institute, the open rate is highest when companies send two emails per month.
+According to statistics, the open rate is highest when companies send two emails per month.

-Keep emails exciting and not too long try to insert interesting facts and trivia as a part of your email.
-This helps keep your audience interested and will definitely increase your click-through rate.
-Remember that guests have given you their email addresses to keep up to date with what’s new in the area, so make sure your emails give them that and keep the relationship going on a regular readership basis.
+Remember that guests have given you their email addresses to keep up to date with what’s new in the area, so make sure your emails give them that.

 Use Unpassable Subject Lines